 - Keep receipts of any incidental expenses that you incurred as a result of the missed flight connection.
 This could be food, drink, personal items, hotels, and more.
 Whatever you paid out of pocket should be kept with your travel information.

 - Let your loved ones know.
 If someone is expecting you, make sure they are aware of the change in plans, so they don’t worry.

 Be patient with the airline’s customer service.
 It’s not their fault you missed your connection, and being kind can sometimes result in better treatment as you wait.

-To file a claim, you need to gather all your documentation and submit it to the airline.
+To file a claim yourself, you need to gather all your documentation, fill out EC261/2004 compensation form and submit it to the airline.
 The more information you can gather, the better.
 That will make your case stronger.
 They will review all details and get back to you with a decision.
 In many cases, they will try to deny on a technicality, so be prepared to appeal to get the compensation you deserve.

 There are also specialized flight compensation companies that you can work with.
 These are staffed by flight law specialists who are well versed in all aspects of EC 261.
 They will review your documentation and either accept or reject your case.
 Keep in mind that these companies only take cases they can win because they take their fees out of your winnings.
 If they have to take your case to court, they may charge an additional fee for their time.

 Both are viable options, but if you want to guarantee your compensation due to a missed flight connection, it may be best to work with a specialist.